Fbullman/Plotly-belly-button-biodiversity/README.md

 # Plotly-belly-button-biodiversity
 ## Overview

+Building a interactive dashboard to catalog the microbes colonized in human belly-buttons.

+### Summary
-Building a interactive dashboard which catalogs the microbes that colonize human navels.
-This interactive dashboard allows the user to explore the results which are organized by "Subject ID".
-The dataset reveals that a handful of species, referred to as OTUs (Operational Taxonomic Units) are present in or on more than 70% of people.
+The interactive dashboard allows the user to explore the results by "Subject ID".
+The data shows a handful of species, referred to as OTUs (Operational Taxonomic Units) that are present in or on more than 70% of people.

-Here is a link to my dashboard:
+You can access the website though GitHub pages or click here

+Tools used for this project:
+*Plotly
+*HTML
+*Javascript
+*D3
+*JSON
+*GitHub Pages